squinkylabs/SquinkyVCV/docs/compressor2.md

 Most of the controls for Comp II are on the panel, but there are some important functions in the context menu, too.

 It can be a little tricky at first to learn how to use a compressor.
 But there are lots and lots of articles and videos on the Internet that will be very helpful.
-Also see [using a compressor](./using-a-compressor.md)
+Also see our [using a compressor](./using-a-compressor.md)

 ## Block diagram of Comp II